associatedpress/cookiecutter-unified-project/README.md

     - Last step of ETL process is to output an [RDS,Pickle] file to data/processed.
       - naming convention: etl_WHATEVERNAME.[rds,pkl]
 - `publish`
   - This directory holds all documents in the project that will be public facing (e.g. data.world documents).
+- `README.md`
+  - Project-specific readme with boilerplate for data projects.
+  - Includes sourcing details and places to explain how to replicate/remake the project.
 - `scratch`
   - This directory contains scratch materials that will not be used in the project at the end.
   - Common cases are filtered tables or quick visualizations for reporters.
   - This directory is not tracked in git.
+- `set_jupyter_kernel.py`
+  - This is a script meant to be run once upon project creation or on cloning to configure jupyter kernels to run from the 'project root' (instead of where the source notebook is located).
+Users using VS Code can instead configure this behavior via the "Jupyter: Notebook File Root" preference (set to `${workspaceFolder}`)
 - `viz`
   - Graphics and visualization development specific work such as web interactive code should go here.
+- `{{cookiecutter.project_slug}}.Rproj`
+  - This acts as the Rstudio/Posit "project root" configuration.

 ## Usage